 The average adult body contains about 10 to 12 pints of blood, accounting for approximately seven percent of bodyweight.
 According to the National Blood Data Resource Center, approximately 8 million volunteers donated more than 15 million units of blood in 2001; the most recent year data was collected.
 With most blood banks struggling to maintain a three-day supply, there is a constant need for more blood donations across the nation.

-Dr. Harwin treats blood as a ‘drug’ (see Dr. Harwin’s interview in the journal ORTHOPEDICS ) and limits transfustions for patients.
-He has helped develop protocols of blood management and serve as Director of Total Joint Replacement Bloodless Surgery Program at Beth Israel Medical Center in New York City.
+Dr. Harwin treats blood as a ‘drug’ (see Dr. Harwin’s interview in the journal ORTHOPAEDICS ) and limits transfustions for patients.
+He has helped develop protocols of blood management and served as Director of Total Joint Replacement Bloodless Surgery Program at Mount Sinai Beth Israel in New York City.

 Some religions, including Jehovah’s Witnesses, forbid the faithful from receiving blood transfusions.
 Dr. Harwin is sensitive to any and all religious implications of the surgeries he performs and will work with his staff to make sure every procedure complies with each patient’s religious beliefs.
 Through careful planning and preparation, Dr. Harwin can minimize or eliminate the need for outside transfusions in an effort to create truly bloodless surgeries.
 Using his bloodless surgery protocol, Dr. Harwin transufuses blood in less than 5% of his surgical procedures and never in Jehovah’s Witnesses.

 While the risk of contamination from blood transfusions is very small, if transfusion is necessary, bloodless surgery assures patients that the blood they are receiving is 100 percent safe.
 Autologous blood transfusion also eliminates any risk that the patient’s body might reject the transfused blood.
 By eliminating these risks, bloodless surgery is seen as one of the safest ways for surgeons to operate.